datapraxis/hdcr/readme.md

 What the data topically describes (e.g. Black Death mortality rates)

-Describe data features briefly (e.g. x no. of records, mixture of text and tabular data)
+Describe data features briefly (e.g. no. of records, mixture of text and tabular data)

 Licensing, e.g. CC-BY-SA